huggingface/Google-Cloud-Containers/examples/gke/deploy-paligemma-2-with-tgi/README.md

 kubectl get ingress tgi -o jsonpath='{.status.loadBalancer.ingress.ip}'
 ```

-## Inference with TGI on GKE
+---

-First of all, you need to make sure that the service is healthy and reachable via either `localhost` or the ingress IP (depending on how you exposed the service as of the step above), with the following `curl` command:
+Finally, to make sure that the service is healthy and reachable via either `localhost` or the ingress IP (depending on how you exposed the service as of the step above), you can send the following `curl` command:

 ```bash
 curl http://localhost:8080/health
 ```

+And that's it, TGI is now reachable and healthy on GKE!

+## Inference with TGI on GKE

-Then before sending the `curl` request for inference, you need to note that the PaliGemma variant that you are serving is [`google/paligemma2-3b-pt-224`](https://huggingface.co/google/paligemma2-3b-pt-224) i.e. the pre-trained variant, meaning that's not particularly usable out of the box for any task, but just to transfer well to other tasks after the fine-tuning; anyway, it's pre-trained on a set of given tasks following the previous [PaLI: A Jointly-Scaled Multilingual Language-Image Model](https://arxiv.org/abs/2209.06794) works, which are the following and, so on, the supported prompt formats that will work out of the box via the `/generate` endpoint:
+Before sending the `curl` request for inference, you need to note that the PaliGemma variant that you are serving is [`google/paligemma2-3b-pt-224`](https://huggingface.co/google/paligemma2-3b-pt-224) i.e. the pre-trained variant, meaning that's not particularly usable out of the box for any task, but just to transfer well to other tasks after the fine-tuning; anyway, it's pre-trained on a set of given tasks following the previous [PaLI: A Jointly-Scaled Multilingual Language-Image Model](https://arxiv.org/abs/2209.06794) works, which are the following and, so on, the supported prompt formats that will work out of the box via the `/generate` endpoint:

 - `caption {lang}`: Simple captioning objective on datasets like WebLI and CC3M-35L
 - `ocr`: Transcription of text on the image using a public OCR system